suspect-devices/digithink/docs/buildnotes/colo-relocation.md

 - set dns ttls to be small.
 (600=10m) (done)
 - add new dns server to ns records for digithink.com (done)
 - stand up dns server and connect it to the new ip address range. (done)
 - add the new server to the upstream
+- set up remaining dns nodes to pull from new server
+- migrate vpn nodes first
+- move static websites first

 ### put the dns zone files into a repo